Protecting your privacy is important to Bold Innovation Group LTD.

-We’ve updated our Privacy Statement to explain how we handle your data and who might access it in plain language, so it’s easy to understand.
+We’ve updated our Privacy Statement to explain how we handle the data of our Merchants and who might access it in plain language, so it’s easy to understand.

 This document is important because it explains how we enable and facilitate Rights for Data Subjects, including requests for access, deletion, and modification.

-The Lawful Basis for Processing represent the six reasons a company may be allowed to process a user’s personal data.
+The Lawful Basis for Processing represent the six reasons a company may be allowed to process a Data Subject’s personal data.

-We have implied consent to process a Merchant’s personal data when installing one of our apps, or submitting a form indicating interest in Bold services (such as a quote request for our Professional Services, or a pre-sales support request).
+In some limited circumstances, Bold may act as a Controller.
+For example, where we process a Merchant’s personal data when a Merchant installs one of our apps, submits a form indicating interest in Bold services (such as a quote request for our Professional Services, or a pre-sales support request), or signs up to our email list.
+Where Bold acts as a Controller, we have implied consent to process a Merchant’s personal data when installing one of our apps, or submitting a form indicating interest in Bold services (such as a quote request for our Professional Services, or a pre-sales support request)

-In some other cases, we might have expressed consent to process your data.
-In our case, this would happen if you sign up to our email list: we tell you what you’re signing up for in plain English.
+We may also have express consent to process your data.
+This would happen if you sign up to our email list: we tell you what you’re signing up for in plain English.

 Protection of Personal Data

-We’ve completed an audit of our physical, technical, and administrative security measures to make sure we can be confident that personal data we’re entrusted with is kept safe.
+We’ve completed an audit of our physical, technical, and administrative security measures to make sure we have implemented appropriate and reasonable measures to ensure that personal data we’re entrusted with is kept safe.

-A Data Protection Impact Analysis helps us assess the risk that apps, services and features could pose to an user’s personal data.
+A Data Protection Impact Assessment helps us assess the risk that apps, services and features could pose to an Data Subject’s personal data.
 This process is undertaken as we develop new services and functionality to make sure we’re building with privacy in mind.

 We’ve also reviewed processes of teams across the company to make sure we’re handling personal data in a way that meets the high standards set by the GDPR.

-One of our biggest undertakings has been to work with every single vendor or processor used by our team that could potentially come in contact with personal data.
+One of our biggest undertakings has been to review our relationships with the vendors or subprocessors used by our team that could potentially come in contact with personal data.
 This includes server hosts, support ticketing software, blog providers, and everything in between.
-We’ve made sure they also meet the requirements set out by the GDPR, and where they aren’t able to do this we’ve found alternatives or discontinued the relationships altogether.
-We’ve signed Data Processing Agreements (or Addendums, where appropriate) to ensure the transfer of this data to countries without adequate privacy laws (as determined by the European Commission) is done safely.
+We’ve taken steps to ensure they also meet the requirements set out by the GDPR, appropriate to their role in the chain of processing.
+For example, we’ve implemented Data Processing Agreements / Addendums with such vendors (where necessary).
+These Data Processing Agreements/Addendums also incorporate standard contractual clauses approved by the European Commission to ensure any onward transfer of this data to countries without adequate privacy laws (as determined by the European Commission) is done safely.

-Multiple sessions have also been held with every single member of our staff to ensure that all are educated on their legal obligations as it pertains to personal data, and to ensure their commitment to the ideals of privacy and respect for personal data being at the core of working alongside Merchants.
+Training sessions have also been held with members of our staff to ensure that they are educated on their legal obligations as it pertains to personal data, and to ensure their commitment to the ideals of privacy and respect for personal data being at the core of working alongside Merchants.

 Data Subject Rights

-One of the most relevant components of the GDPR to citizens is the Data Subject’s Rights.
+One of the most relevant components of the GDPR is the rights of Data Subjects.
 A set of rights granting people the ability to exercise control over their personal data.
 The three most relevant ones to you as an eCommerce entrepreneur are likely the right of access, the right to rectification, and the right of erasure.

 Right of Access

-The right of access allows a Data Subject (person whom’s data has been collected or stored) to request from a Data Controller any data they have collected relating to that person, along with information on if and how it has been processed.
+The right of access allows a Data Subject (i.e. the person about whom data has been collected or stored) to request from a Data Controller any data they have collected relating to that person, along with information on if and how it has been processed.
 In plain language, this is a “Give me everything you have on me” type of request.
-The Data Controller (in many cases, the merchant) is responsible for providing the data from their systems, any which has been provided to third-party Processors.
-If a merchant receives a request relating to the right of access, they should contact email@example.com for assistance.
+The Data Controller (in many cases, the Merchant) is responsible for providing the data from their systems, including any which may be held/stored by their third-party Processors.
+If a Merchant receives a request relating to the right of access for data that may be held by Bold, they should contact [email protected] for assistance.

 Right to Rectification